Travel Outside of Canada

-For the purposes of assessing the risk associated with the specific destination(s), the Traveler/Activity Coordinator refers to the Government of Canada’s Department of Foreign Affairs, Trade, and Development (DFATD) travel advisories.
-DFATD provides regularly updated travel reports and warnings for most international destinations.
-For the purposes of this Policy, the DFATD travel advisories are considered to be the official advice concerning travel to specific destinations.
+For the purposes of assessing the risk associated with the specific destination(s), the Traveler/Activity Coordinator refers to the Government of Canada’s Department of Global Affairs Canada (GAC) travel advisories and may also review alternative travel risk advisory services.
+GAC provides regularly updated travel reports and warnings for most international destinations.
+For the purposes of this Policy, the GAC travel advisories are considered to be the official advice concerning travel to specific destinations.
 See the Procedure for Assessing Risk for Travel Outside of Canada.
-The DFATD travel advisories are available here: travel.gc.ca/travelling/advisories.

-Travelers are required to monitor the DFATD travel advisories for their destination(s) until their departure and while travelling for University-related activities.
-While at the destination, if conditions change, to become an Emergency, follow the Procedure for Responding to an Emergency While Travelling Outside Canada.
+Travelers are required to monitor the GAC (or alternate) travel advisories for their destination(s) until their departure and while travelling for University-related activities.
+While at the destination, if conditions change to become an Emergency, follow the Procedure for Responding to an Emergency While Travelling Outside Canada.

-Travelers engaged in Travel Outside of Canada for University-related Activities may partake in additional travel, and to change location from the previously specified destination(s), for University-related activities.
-Travelling to additional, previously unspecific destinations may require review by the TOC Committee.
+Travelers engaged in Travel Outside of Canada for university-related activities may partake in additional travel, and to change location from the previously specified destination(s), for University-related activities.
+Travelling to additional, previously unspecified destinations may require review by the TOC Committee once authorization has been received from the appropriate unit head.
 See the Procedure for a Change of Location While Outside of Canada.

 Additional personal travel does not require review by the TOC Committee.

-Travel to destination(s) that are assigned a DFATD travel advisory of “Avoid All Travel” normally are not supported.
-Requests for support of planned travel to such destinations may be made to the Traveler’s respective Vice-President.
+Travel to destination(s) that are assigned a GAC travel advisory of “Avoid All Travel ”normally are not authorized.
+Requests for authorization of planned travel to “Avoid All Travel” destinations must be made in writing to the Traveler’s respective Vice- President.

-No University resources can be used for travel which is not supported.
-In the event the University becomes aware of such travel, the Unit Head, may, at his or her discretion, take any of the following measures:
+No University resources can be used for university-related travel which is not authorized.
+In the event the University becomes aware of such travel, the Unit Head, with the support of the respective Vice-President may, at his or her discretion, take any of the following measures:

 - suspend or cancel the University-related Activity or the Traveler’s participation in the University-related Activity;